JustKindaDoIt/Fremote/README.md

 # Fremote 📺
-Open-source Node.js CLI application used to convert instances of Safari and Chrome into wireless remote controls for a host device.
+Fremote is an open-source CLI application used to convert instances of Safari and Chrome into wireless remote controls for a host device.
 This application was created so that I can control my 32" monitor from my bed (about 6ft away), like a TV.

-## Composition 🔎
-The application is comprised of two key components: index.html and index.js.
-Index.html is a barebones HTML5 document with a circle that follows the cursor/touch location (for IOS) that is hosted on a server created by Index.js.
-It includes scripts that send XTTP requests to the server, containing client cursor/touch x,y and click events.
-Index.js uses the Node.js Express library to manage /get and /use requests.
-XTTPS is interpretted through Express /use and is parsed to the Nut.js automation library.

-Nut.js is used to move the cursor on the server machine to match the client cursor.
-As well as clicking and scrolling.

-When Index.js receives an endpoint it doesn't recognise, the endpoint is typed as a string on the server device.

-The application is primarily a teaching-tool, and should be appreciated as such.
-It is inefficient, but serves as an intuitive example of WEB3 protocols.

 ## Installation 📁
 There are two recommended methods of installation: